dynawo/dynawo-algorithms/README.md

   - **Margin calculation**: simulations of a same base power system test case with a load variation and subject to different events to compute the maximum load increase in a specific region before the voltage collapses;
   - **Load increase**: simulation of a single load variation.

+## Get involved!

+Dyna&omega;o-algorithms is an open-source project and as such, questions, discussions, feedbacks and more generally any form of contribution are very welcome and greatly appreciated!
 ## Dyna&omega;o algorithms Distribution

-You can download a pre-built Dyna&omega;o algorithms release to start testing it.
+You can download a pre-built Dyna&omega;o-algorithms release to start testing it.
 Pre-built releases are available for **Linux**:
 - [Linux](https://github.com/dynawo/dynawo-algorithms/releases/download/v1.3.1/DynawoAlgorithms_Linux_v1.3.1.zip)

 ### Linux Requirements for Distribution